qais-yousef/sched-analyzer/README.md

 It hasn't been tested for robustness or verified intensively.
 I am particularly worried whether events can be dropped when collecting them via the BPF program.
+Each event is processed in its own thread to ensure each ringbuffer is emptied in parallel and reduce the chance of overflowing any buffer.

 Since we peak inside kernel internals which are not ABI, there's no guarantee this will work on every kernel.
 Or won't silently fail if for instance some